computefoundation/gnu-linux-management/README.md

 <img src='https://raw.githubusercontent.com/unixfoundation/os/images/logo.png' width='33.5%' align='left' alt='logo.png'>
 <br><br>

-**Os** is a resource of Unix-founded solutions for the GNU/Linux operating system.
-It targets multiple components of an operating system.
+**Os** is a resource of Unix-founded solutions for the GNU/Linux operating system targeting multiple components of it.
 <br><br><br><br><br>

-# Operating system components
+# GNU/Linux components

 Os provides the following solutions in each of the following operating system components: